openaq/aqi-hub/docs/indices/macao.md

 ```

 The running average of the most recent time period is used for all real-time sub-index calculations.
 PM<sub>10</sub>, PM<sub>2.5</sub>, and SO<sub>2</sub> use a running average of the most recent 24-hours.
-Example averaging periods include 01hr-24hr, 02hr-25hr, 03hr-26hr etc. O<sub>3</sub> and CO use a running average of the most recent 8-hours.
+Example averaging periods include 01hr-24hr, 02hr-01hr(+1), 03hr-02hr(+1), etc. O<sub>3</sub> and CO use a running average of the most recent 8 hours.
 Example averaging periods include 01hr-8hr, 02hr-09hr, 03hr-10hr, etc. NO<sub>2</sub> uses an hourly average, however it is not specified how many values are recorded per hour for calculations.

 For PM<sub>2.5</sub> and PM<sub>10</sub> sub-index calculations, the time period average of the day, from 01h-24h, is used in the daily review calculation.
 For CO, O<sub>3</sub>, and NO<sub>2</sub> sub-index calculations, the highest time period average of the day is used.

-The official reference documentation does not provide any guidance on minimum data coverage requirements or how to handle missing data for averaging periods.
+The official reference documentation does not provide guidance on minimum data coverage requirements or how to handle missing data for averaging periods.
 It also does not state any rounding or truncating conventions.

-A [piecewise linear function](https://en.wikipedia.org/wiki/Piecewise_linear_function) is used to calculate the sub-index of each individual pollutant:
+A [piecewise linear function](/methods#piecewise-linear-function) is used to calculate the sub-index of each individual pollutant:

 ```js
 import {piecewiseLatexDoc} from '../components/piecewise.js';